 During the 18th and 19th centuries, a genre of dark, romantic literature called "Gothic fiction" flourished.
-Characterized by novels such as Bram Stoker's "Dracula," Mary Shelley's "Frankenstein" and the works of Edgar Allen Poe, the genre got its name from the Gothic locations in which the stories took place — for example, Dracula's dark, foreboding castle.
+Characterized by novels such as Bram Stoker's "Dracula," Mary Shelley's "Frankenstein" and the works of Edgar Allan Poe, the genre got its name from the Gothic locations in which the stories took place — for example, Dracula's dark, foreboding castle.

 Goths vs. Greeks

-Also in the third century A.D., the Goths launched a series of raids into the Roman Empire.
-"The first known attack came in 238, when Goths sacked the city of Histria at the mouth of the river Danube.
-A series of much more substantial land incursions followed a decade later,” writes Peter Heather, a professor at King's College London, in his book "The Goths" (Blackwell Publishers, 1996).
+The Goths launched other raids in the third century A.D., into the Roman Empire.
+"The first known attack came in 238, when Goths sacked the city of Histria at the mouth of the river Danube," Peter Heather, a medieval history professor at King's College London, wrote in his book "The Goths" (Blackwell Publishers, 1996).
+"A series of much more substantial land incursions followed a decade later."

-He notes that in A.D.
+He noted that in A.D.
 268, a massive expedition of Goths, along with other groups also called barbarians, broke into the Aegean Sea, wreaking havoc.
 They attacked a number of settlements, including Ephesus (a city in Anatolia inhabited by Greeks), where they destroyed a temple dedicated to the goddess Diana.

-"The destruction wrought by this combined assault on land and sea were severe, and prompted a fierce Roman response.
-Not only were the individual groups defeated, but no major raid ever again broke through the Dardanelles,” writes Heather.
+"The destruction wrought by this combined assault on land and sea were severe, and prompted a fierce Roman response," Heather wrote.
+"Not only were the individual groups defeated, but no major raid ever again broke through the Dardanelles."

 The Goths' tumultuous relationship with Rome would continue into the fourth century.
-While Goths served as Roman soldiers, and trade took place across the Danube River, there was plenty of conflict.
+While Goths served as Roman soldiers and trade took place across the Danube river, there was plenty of conflict.

-“In the 340s, the Arian Gothic bishop Ulfilas or Wulfila (d.
-383) translated the Bible into the Gothic language in a script based chiefly upon the uncial Greek alphabet and said to have been invented by Ulfilas for the purpose,” writes Robin Sowerby, a lecturer at the University of Stirling, in an article in the book "A New Companion to the Gothic” (Wiley, 2012).
+As contact with Rome intensified, a form of Christianity known as Arianism spread among the Goths.
+"In the 340s, the Arian Gothic bishop Ulfilas or Wulfila (d.
+383) translated the Bible into the Gothic language in a script based chiefly upon the uncial Greek alphabet and said to have been invented by Ulfilas for the purpose," Robin Sowerby, formerly a senior lecturer in English studies at the University of Stirling in Scotland, wrote in an article in the book "A New Companion to the Gothic (opens in new tab)" (Wiley, 2012).

-“When the barbarians after their crossing were harassed by lack of food, those most hateful [Roman] generals devised a disgraceful traffic; they exchanged every dog that their insatiability could gather from far and wide for one slave each, and among these were carried off also sons of the chieftains," wrote Ammianus Marcellinus who lived in the fourth century A.D. (translation by John C. Rolfe).
+The Goths, seeking refuge among the Romans, were treated poorly.
+Lacking food, they were forced to sell their children into slavery at humiliating prices.
+"When the barbarians after their crossing were harassed by lack of food, those most hateful [Roman] generals devised a disgraceful traffic; they exchanged every dog that their insatiability could gather from far and wide for one slave each, and among these were carried off also sons of the chieftains," wrote Ammianus Marcellinus, a Roman soldier and historian who lived in the fourth century A.D. (from the book Ammianus Marcellinus: with an English translation by John C. Rolfe, W. Heinemann, 1935).

-"Just when it first became dark, the emperor being among a crowd of common soldiers, as it was believed — for no one said either that he had seen him, or been near him — was mortally wounded with an arrow, and, very shortly after, died, though his body was never found,” wrote Marcellinus (translation by C.D.
+"Just when it first became dark, the emperor being among a crowd of common soldiers, as it was believed — for no one said either that he had seen him, or been near him — was mortally wounded with an arrow, and, very shortly after, died, though his body was never found," Marcellinus wrote (translation by C.D.
 Yonge).

-Valens' successor, Theodosius, made a treaty with the Goths that lasted up until his death in A.D.
+Valens' successor, Theodosius, made a treaty with the Goths that lasted until his death in A.D.
 395.

 Rise of Alaric

+After A.D.
+395, the treaty with Rome fell apart.
+A Gothic leader named Alaric rose to preeminence, leading the Goths into battle against both the Eastern and Western halves of the Roman Empire.
 The conflict that followed was complicated.
-Alaric wanted to make a deal that would result in the Goths under his command getting good farmland and monetary rewards.
+Alaric wanted to make a deal that would give the Goths under his command good farmland and monetary rewards.
 He undertook raids to pressure the Romans.

 Fortunes changed for Alaric and the Goths when the Western Roman Empire began to crumble.
-The emperor Honorius faced rebellion among his army and a usurper named Constantine III amassed territory in Britain and Gaul.
-In the wake of these problems, Honorius had his general, Stilicho, killed in A.D.
+The emperor Honorius faced rebellion among his army, and a usurper named Constantine III amassed territory in Britain and Gaul.
+In the wake of these problems, Honorius had his general, Flavius Stilicho, killed in A.D.
 408.

 Seeing weakness, Alaric advanced into Italy a second time, finding support from Stilicho's former supporters as well as runaway slaves.
-He was camped outside of Rome by A.D.
+He was camped outside Rome by A.D.
 410, using the city as a bargaining chip in an effort to get concessions from Honorius' government.
 After a series of unsuccessful negotiations, Alaric sacked the city on Aug.
 24.